ULL-ESIT-PL/babel-learning/doc/parser/debugging.md

 ## Call Stack

-When you run the parser, you can see the call stack in the Chrome DevTools when it stops on the `next` breakpoint:
+When you run the parser, you can see the call stack in the Chrome DevTools when it stops on the `next` breakpoint.
+Read the call stack from bottom to top.

 1. next
 2. parseLiteral